popey/popey.com-blog/content/post/2021/02/mastodon-instances-everywhere.md

 Mastodon/3.3.1+glitch
 ```

-It makes me feel a ton better when I think back to out outdated my instance of Mastodon got before I nuked it from orbit. 💥
+It makes me feel a ton better when I think back to how outdated my instance of Mastodon got before I nuked it from orbit. 💥

 Carry on everyone.
 I'll be over here tailing my logs as I post this blog...